 Solar Pool heating: $5.00 per estimated therm displaced

-It depends on your location and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Cathedral City, your best time to install solar panels is in the spring and fall.
+It depends on your home's location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Cathedral City, your best time to get solar is in the spring and fall.

-Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on the rate your utility charges per kilowatt of power, the average sunlight in your area, and their rated capacity.
+Your payback period is the time to earn a net profit from your solar panels.
+It will vary based on the average sunlight in your area, their rated capacity, and the rate your utility charges per kilowatt of power.
 Cathedral City has extremely high daily sunlight levels, so you could recoup your investment in as little as 8.8 years per 5 kW of rated capacity.